Sister Emanuelle (1977)

 The Film

 Emanuelle (Laura Gemser) has renounced her libertine lifestyle and taken holy orders.
-Along with the Mother Superior she travels to Venice to pick up the wayward young daughter of a wealthy man (Rik Battaglia) to take her to stay in the convent over the summer.
-As they journey there by train, Emanuelle realises the challenge she is in for with this girl when she first comes on to Emanuelle herself, and is later caught 'entertaining' the train's conductor.
+Along with the Mother Superior she travels to Venice to pick up the wayward young daughter of a wealthy man to take her to stay in the convent over the summer.
+As they journey by train, Emanuelle realises the challenge she is in for with this girl when she first tries to bed Emanuelle herself and is later caught 'entertaining' the train's conductor.
 On arrival at the convent she quickly seduces many of the girls, however things change when she discovers an escaped convict hiding nearby and sneaks him into the convent at night...

-Writer Marino Onorati had quite some experience writing softcore erotica, including Edwige Fenech title The Lady Medic (1976) and he provides a very effective framework here with a suitable storyline and plenty of well written sex scenes that never come off as gratuitous, a crime that many of the Black Emaneulle films slip into.
-His background in sexy comedy is evident in the much lighter tone of this film compared to the very sleazy Joe D'Amato directed titles, including Emanuelle Around the World (1977) - there are no rape or shock scenes here, but equally the script avoids descending too far into sex-comedy territory, there are some effectively funny scenes and a couple of rather low brow but fortunately brief toilet gags.
-Well paced throughout, there are a few surprises along the way, and the film ends very well.
+Sister Emanuelle's writer Marino Onorati had quite some experience writing softcore erotica including Edwige Fenech title The Lady Medic (1976) and he provides a very effective framework here with a suitable storyline and plenty of well written sex scenes that never come off as gratuitous, a crime that many erotic films from the period fall into.
+His background in sexy comedy is evident in the much lighter tone of this film compared to the very sleazy Joe D'Amato Black Emanuelle titles from the period - there are no rape or shock scenes here - but equally the script avoids descending too far into sex-comedy territory, there are some effectively funny scenes and a couple of rather low brow but fortunately brief toilet gags.
+Well paced throughout, there are a few surprises along the way and the film ends very well.

-Director Giuseppe Vari (credited as Joseph Warren) clocks up his only erotic film credit here and does a surprisingly good job considering that he was more at home shooting Spaghetti Westerns and crime films.
-Ultimately the production all comes together - the sex scenes are sexy yet artistic, the locations look great and the soundtrack by composer Stelvio Cipriani is very effective although lacking the theme songs of the Nino Fidenco scored titles.
+Versatile Euro-cult director Giuseppe Vari (credited as Joseph Warren) clocks up his only erotic film credit here and does a surprisingly good job considering that he was more at home shooting Spaghetti Westerns and crime films - the sex scenes are sexy yet artistic, the locations look great and the soundtrack by composer Stelvio Cipriani is very effective although the film's light tone would have suited a cheesy opening song like the Nino Fidenco scored Black Emanuelle titles.

 Laura Gemser is back again as Emanuelle and she keeps her clothes on a lot more here (although not throughout of course), showing some good acting as she is replused by the actions of her younger rival.
-Monica herself is played by the otherwise unknown young actress Mónica Zanchi who manages to perform well in and out of clothes and is certainly more than just a "porn star".
-Laura Gemser's husband Gabriele Tinti appeared alongside her in many of the films, and here plays the escaped convict Rene, while the relatively big name Italian actor Rik Battaglia cameos as Monica's father.
+Monica herself is played by the little known young actress Mónica Zanchi (who also appeared alongside Laura Gemser in Emanuelle and the Last Cannibals (1977)) and who manages to perform well in and out of clothes.
+Laura Gemser's real life husband Gabriele Tinti who appeared alongside her in many of the films plays the escaped convict Rene in one of his largest roles in the Emanuelle films, while Italian actor Rik Battaglia (Giů la testa (1971)) has a brief appearance as Monica's father.

 In Brief

 Anyone famous in it?
-Laura Gemser - the attractive Indonesian star of all of the official Black Emanuelle films.
+Laura Gemser - Indonesian born star of the original Black Emanuelle (1975).

 The DVD